-Working with the media
+Working with media

-Working with the media can be as crucial as working with your local authority as they can have a profound effect on public opinion and policy.
+Working with the media is as crucial as working with your local authority as they have a profound effect on public opinion, which in turn can affect policy.

 As a campaigner, you want as many positive stories about what you are doing in the press as possible.
 This is a basic guide to making that happen.